m4l1c3/lsc/README.md

 # lsc

-A collection of different linux security checks for attempting privilege escalation from different sources wrapped into python scripts for ease of enumeration.
+A collection of different commands and their output for checking enumerating personally owned devices and equipment for the purpose of testing their security.
+Basically, check for places where priviledge escalation is possible so the bad guys don't find it first.

 ## Dislaimer

-This tool is intended for use on your own devices and not networks or servers you do not have permission to test.
+This tool is intended for testing purposes only.
+Use on your own devices and not networks or servers you do not have permission to test, seriously...don't do it.

-Credits: @g01m1lk
+Credits: @g01ml1k, @g0blinResearch